 I have always used a sleeping bag on each of my Caminos to Santiago and I have only walked in the hot weather of July, August, and September, in both France and Spain on the Camino Frances and the Via Podiensis, (next on my list is the Portuguese route).

 Each time I walked it was very hot, some days in the high 30’s Celsius, (about 100 degrees Fahrenheit).
-However, when in the mountains I was cold even in the height of summer and I was happy to have my bag.
+However, when I was cold even in the height of summer in the mountains, I was happy to have my bag.
 That said, a lot has changed since my first Camino in 2005; many more albergues now supply bedsheets and blankets.

 The Shape of a Sleeping Bag